Most of the time, traditional car insurance won't cover you to drive someone else's car.

 If you don't have Driving Other Cars cover, you might be able to add it, as long as you have comprehensive insurance.
 But you'll probably have to pay a bit more.

-When your insurance renews, your Driving Other Cars cover might not renew with it.
+Also, watch out: when your insurance renews, your Driving Other Cars cover might not renew with it.

 So it's worth either checking with your insurer that it will, or shopping around to make sure you get a new policy that gives you the right kind of cover.